-Hawk Weekend Festival is the third weekend in September and includes special programs and field trips and seminars in nearby bird-watching areas.
+Hawk Weekend Festival is the third full weekend in September and includes special programs and field trips and seminars in nearby bird-watching areas.
 Register in advance.

 Visitor tips: Wear warm, windproof clothing, including a hat and gloves.
 If you want to watch the skies, bring binoculars and a chair.